RomanHuryk/bytecoin_Mining_CPU/README.md

 ==============

-This is a multi-threaded CPU miner
+This is a multi-threaded CPU miner  for  bytecoin

 #### Table of contents